-Our main goal is to study the various aspects of the ecology of large macaws and parrots to help us better understand the interactions among clay lick use, food supply, breeding season, breeding success, abundance, and movements.
+We study the various aspects of the ecology of large macaws and parrots to help us better understand the interactions among clay lick use, food supply, breeding season, breeding success, abundance, and movements.

-Another important aim of The Macaw Society is to help train new generations of conservation scientists.
-As a result, we work closely with young Peruvian and foreign assistants to help them gain the skills they need for conducting research.
+We work closely with young Peruvian and foreign assistants to help them gain the skills they need for conducting research.
 Students interested in conducting their own independent studies as parts of independent study classes, or theses at the undergraduate, master, or doctoral levels are encouraged to apply to study one of the many aspects of macaw and parrot biology at our research sites in Peru (Tambopata) and Costa Rica (Pacific Central Coast).

-Specific Project Objectives
+Specific Research Objectives

 - Determine if food abundance or clay lick use is more closely tied to nest occupancy and nesting success.